 - Once your nail is cooled, apply your dab directly onto the nail inside the dome.
 Inhale slowly while you rotate your tool around the nail.
 Avoid handling the dome or the nail directly while it is still hot.

 - Now exhale and enjoy the dab that you have just taken.

-- Wipe any excess concentrate left over with a q-tip to keep your rig in tip top shape.
+- Wipe any excess concentrate left over with a q-tip to keep your rig in tip-top shape.

 How Do I Clean My Dab Rig?

-After more than a few dabbing sessions, it is easy for your dab rig to have excess buildup on the nail.
-Cleaning your nail every so often can help to extend its life so you don't have to replace it often.
-Preventative maintenance is always the best choice - after every dab, wiping down your nail helps to keep it clean.
-However, we totally understand that given the circumstances you might be more inclined to just sit back and enjoy the dab you've just taken.
+After more than a few dabbing sessions, it is easy for your dab rig to have excess buildup on the nail or rig itself.
+Cleaning your nail frequently can help extend its life, so you don't have to replace it often, and it keeps everything clean and ready for the next session.
+Preventative maintenance is always the best choice - after every dab, wiping down your nail helps keep it clean.
+However, we understand that given the circumstances, you might be more inclined to sit back and enjoy the dab you've just taken.
 If that's the case - worry not!

-- Using a sharp dab tool, or even a paperclip, you can scrape off any minor buildup on the interior of your nail, removing most of the buildup However, for harder to remove build up, like sticky reclaim, you may need to read on to our next option.
+- Using a sharp dab tool or even a paperclip, you can scrape off any minor buildup on the interior of your nail, removing most of the buildup.
+However, for harder-to-remove build-up, like sticky reclaim, you may need to read on to our next option.